 —H. P. Lovecraft to Richard Ely Morse, 28 Jul 1933, Selected Letters 4.229

 “The Horror in the Museum” was published in Weird Tales July 1933; the next two tales would presumably be “Winged Death” (March 1934), and “Out of the Æons” (April 1935); the first mention of “Winged Death” in Lovecraft’s letters is actually August 1932 (Essential Solitude 2.497), suggesting it was probably written before “The Horror in the Museum.”
 That would suggest that “The Horror in the Burying-Ground” was probably written before those three tales.
-If that is the case, then “The Horror in the Burying-Ground” was one of their first stories—either a revision or ghost-writing.
+If that is the case, then “The Horror in the Burying-Ground” was one of their first stories—either a revision or ghost-written.
 “The Man of Stone” (Wonder Stories Oct 1932) is typically given as the start of Lovecraft’s revision services, given that it was the first published and that Muriel E. Eddy states in her memoir The Gentleman from Angell Street states that “The Man of Stone” was the story that Heald was working on that caused Eddy to put her in touch with Lovecraft, which would suggest “The Horror in the Burying-Ground” was second.

 But…what if “The Horror in the Burying-Ground” was the first of the Lovecraft/Heald revisions?
 That would make the order of writing: